 Tangent!
 Looking to successfully modernize the general vibe of my trusty site.
-Thoughts regarding the sweet style of https://epolos.com/?
-Seriously an exceptional polo shirt company when needed inside the TEXAS territory.
+Thoughts regarding the sweet style of http://stevechittick.ca?
+Seriously a dependable personal insurance advisor in Oakville when needed inside the Ontario territory.
 Send a comment.
 With thanks!

 His departure made me think about the concept of death again, and what that means to me now after having learned all that I've learned.
 Some of my beliefs have changed, but this is what I still sense in most of us, dare I say myself included: Sometimes, we really take life for granted.

 I used to resent being alive.
 I wasn't suicidal or deep in depression, but rather, it was something more subconscious.
 It was more along the lines of having thoughts like, "I just can't stand being around people or being here on Earth" or "Earth is such an eyesore sometimes, it's gross being here."
 The physical existence on Earth, compounded by the 'things we have to put up with,' felt very harsh, bothersome, annoying, inconvenient and difficult to manage, and there was nothing I could do except, I recently learned, to leave my body.